 The Dutch Tax and Customs Administration has implemented a number of measures to help businesses and employers with payment difficulties due to the corona crisis, and to avoid extra costs.
 This page lists measures for businesses in general and employers in particular, and gives information on the Customs measures for entrepreneurs during the corona crisis.

 Payment extension for several taxes

-If you applied for, and were granted, a special tax payment extension to the Tax and Customs Administration before 1 October 2020, you can apply for an extra payment extension until 31 December 2020.
-You can no longer apply for the special tax payment extension if you had not already done so before 1 October.
+If you applied for, and were granted, a special tax payment extension to the Tax and Customs Administration before 1 October 2020, you can apply for an extra payment extension until 1 April 2021.
+Did you receive an extension earlier this year?
+Then the postponement will now automatically apply until April 1, 2021.
 Businesses will have 36 months in which to pay the taxes they were granted the extension for, starting (at the latest) on 1 July 2021.